apiel/zicBox/plugins/audio/tutorial/README.md

 Rust and Ada can be viable options for audio programming under specific circumstances, but C++ continues to be the best choice for most developers due to its balance of performance, control, and ecosystem support.
 However, as Rust’s ecosystem grows, it may emerge as a stronger contender in the future.

+## Fixed point vs floating point

+> [!TIP]
+> Use `float`.
+>
+> If you’re not interested in the details, no worries—just skip ahead to the next step and use floating-point numbers. 🙂

+Let’s begin with the tricky part.
+Many audio programming examples use the Q31 fixed-point format, which can be confusing for beginners.
+This is how I started, and it made understanding what was happening extremely difficult (an example using fixed point format is the famous [Teensy Audio Library]([link](https://github.com/PaulStoffregen/Audio))).
+For those just starting out in audio programming, I strongly recommend avoiding fixed-point formats like Q31 and sticking to floating-point numbers instead.
+It’s far more intuitive and easier to work with.

+Fixed-point is a way of representing numbers where a specific number of bits are reserved for the integer part and the rest for the fractional part.
+Unlike floating-point, which can represent a wide range of values with dynamic precision, fixed-point numbers have a fixed number of decimal places, making them more efficient for certain applications, especially in hardware with limited processing power.
+For example, in Q31 format, 31 bits are used for the fractional part, and 1 bit is for the sign, allowing for precise representation of values between -1 and 1.

+Today, with modern CPUs and MCUs that have good support for floating-point operations, using floating-point numbers (like float or double) often makes more sense than using fixed-point.
+Here's why:

+1. **Hardware Support for Floating-Point Operations**: Many recent CPUs and microcontrollers come with dedicated hardware for floating-point arithmetic (FPU - Floating Point Unit).
+This means floating-point operations are handled efficiently and quickly, often without any noticeable performance hit.
+This significantly reduces the need for fixed-point math, which was historically used to overcome the lack of hardware support.

+2. **Simplicity and Readability**: Floating-point numbers are easier to work with because they allow you to express values in a more intuitive way (e.g., 0.5, 3.14159, etc.).
+This makes the code simpler and more readable, reducing the mental overhead required to manage fixed-point conversions or manually scaling values.

+3. **Precision and Range**: Floating-point numbers have a much larger dynamic range and precision compared to fixed-point numbers.
+For most audio applications, especially when working with continuous values (like sound waves, audio effects, etc.), floating-point provides sufficient precision and avoids the need to carefully manage fixed-point limits or overflow issues.

+4. **Development Speed**: With floating-point, you don't have to worry about the complications of manually converting between fixed-point and floating-point formats, scaling values, or dealing with precision loss.
+This can significantly speed up development, especially for beginners, and allow for quicker prototyping.

+5. **Modern Tools and Libraries**: Many audio programming libraries and frameworks today, including those used in professional DAWs, synths, and embedded systems, are built with floating-point in mind.
+The availability of powerful and optimized floating-point libraries makes it easier to work with audio data without needing to dive into low-level fixed-point math.

+**Conclusion**:

+While fixed-point arithmetic still has its place in certain resource-constrained systems (especially with older MCUs or when extreme performance optimization is required), modern hardware’s efficient support for floating-point arithmetic makes float the more practical choice for most audio programming today.
+It allows developers to focus on the creative and algorithmic aspects of their work rather than worrying about low-level number representation.